 While it’s best to customize equipment for your dog based on her physical needs and goals, there are some staples that Bobbie recommends for home dog gyms:

-- A small balance disc, like one you can get from FitPAWS, helps to stabilize your dog’s core to stay balanced.
+Balance disc like one you can get from FitPAWS, helps to stabilize your dog’s core to stay balanced.
 Much like how core work is vital to a human’s overall physical wellbeing, the same can be said for a dog.
 When inflating the disc, be aware of how much air you add — changing the level of air in the cushion encourages different muscles to engage.

-- A platform, such as the Cato Board from Cato Outdoors or the Klimb from Blue-9 Pet Products not only gives you a place to train your dog and a “place” to find their controlled area, but it also helps with isolating foot movement (i.e., training your dog to lift a hind foot on and off the platform) and balance work.
+Platforms like the Cato Board from Cato Outdoors or the Klimb from Blue-9 Pet Products not only gives you a place to train your dog and a “place” to find their controlled area, but it also helps with isolating foot movement (i.e., training your dog to lift a hind foot on and off the platform) and balance work.
 Read our article for more information about using platforms for dog fitness and training.

-- Soft flooring will prevent slipping and injuries on tile or wood floors.
+This will prevent slipping and injuries on tile or wood floors.
 Gym mats or an area rug or yoga mat are all acceptable options for keeping your dog safe.

 “Understanding correct posture and position for each exercise is key to targeting the correct muscles intended for the exercises,” says Bobbie.